-a.
+- a.
 Children with a social or medical reason where it can be demonstrated that only this school can meet the needs of the child.
 Applications under this criterion must be supported by written evidence from a professional such as a doctor or social worker involved in the case.
-A panel of Governors will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule.
+The Admissions Committee will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule. - b.

-1 Examples of the evidence which can be submitted can be found in this Guidance Admissions priority for children adopted from state care outside of England

-2 For some examples of how this will work in practice, please see Appendix 1 (at the end of this document).

-- b.
 Siblings of children on roll who will still be attending the school in the academic year of admission.
+Siblings include half-siblings, step-siblings, adopted or foster brothers or sisters, living in the same family unit at the time when the child is due to start in the school.

+&lt;sup>1 Examples of the evidence which can be submitted can be found in this Guidance Admissions priority for children adopted from state care outside of England

+&lt;sup>2 For some examples of how this will work in practice, please see Appendix 1 (at the end of this document).

-Siblings include half-siblings, step-siblings, adopted or foster brothers or sisters, living in the same family unit at the time when the child is due to start in the school.3 - c.
-Children with a parent who is employed4 at the school with either 2 years service at the time of the application for admission or who has been employed to fill a vacant post for which there is a demonstrable skill shortage5.
+- c.
+Children with a parent who is employed at the school with either 2 years service at the time of the application for admission or who has been employed to fill a vacant post for which there is a demonstrable skill shortage.
 Parent is defined as a parent (natural or through adoption), legal guardian or resident step-parent with whom the child lives with at the same address for the majority of the time. - d.
 Other children, with priority being given to those living closest to the school.
-This will be the straight line distance from the child's permanent home address6 to the school site.
-The same computerised mapping system that Hertfordshire County Council use when calculating distance from home to school for school admissions will be applied.7 Should the child live at more than one address, their home address will be considered as the address where they spend the majority of the school week.
+This will be the straight line distance from the child's permanent home address to the school site.
+The same computerised mapping system that Hertfordshire County Council use when calculating distance from home to school for school admissions will be applied.
+Should the child live at more than one address, their home address will be considered as the address where they spend the majority of the school week.
 If the child lives at two addresses equally, parents/carers should make a joint application naming one address.